 The back of the subwoofer is made from MDF with a vinyl covering.
 There's a power cable on the bottom, and an on/off power button which doubles as a pairing button when held for five seconds.

 The Vizio SB36312-G6 has a decent build quality.
 The bar is mostly made up of good quality plastic while the subwoofer is comprised of MDF with a vinyl covering.
 These two materials make the total setup feel solid and robust.
 Fabric covers the front and top sides of the bar while the sub only has a square of fabric covering the woofer.
 However, it feels like this fabric can be easily ripped or get dirty in either place.
+For a better-built soundbar, check out the LG SP7Y.

 The Vizio SB36312-G6 has a sub-par stereo frequency response.
 On its standard 'Direct' mode, it has a very boomy bass that overwhelms the mid and treble range which may be too much, even for fans of bass-heavy content like EDM or action films.
 Luckily, you can adjust its subwoofer level, and there are two other EQ presets to try out if you're looking for a different sound.